BulTTaeng/2210_NumberBoardJump/README.md

 I cound the depth of the dfs and if it is 6, then return.

+The number can be made is 0 ~ 999999.
+So, make check array to not to count dumplicates.

 ## Where can I get more help, if I need it?

 You can contact me through email, which is wogur7496@gmail.com.